ryantd42/NY-Legislative-Git/2023/S2985C-2023/bill.md

  the  continued  affordability  or  economic  viability  of  the eligible project.
 Such written determination shall document the basis upon  which the loan was determined to be eligible for evaporation.
   §  36.
-Paragraph (g) of subdivision 6 of section 1802 of the charter of the  city  of  New York, as amended by vote of the people of the city of New York at the general election held in November of 1989, is amended to read as follows:
+Paragraph (g) of subdivision 6 of section 1802 of the New York city charter, as amended by vote of the people of the city of  New  York at  the general election held in November of 1989, is amended to read as
+ follows:
- S. 2985--B  28
+ S. 2985--C  28

   (g) [impose and collect] REQUIRE THE PAYMENT OF charges [and fees]  IN CONSIDERATION  for  the  financing, regulation, supervision and audit of